Skip to content

 Law Enforcement

 Law enforcement officers are often the first, and frequently the only, responders to emergency and non-emergency calls involving people with behavioral health needs.
 These calls can be complex and challenging to resolve, with disproportionately tragic outcomes.
-And in many communities, law enforcement officers have neither adequate training, nor the appropriate resources, to effectively respond to people in crisis.
-Further, many officers have too few options of where to take someone in crisis other than jail or the emergency department.
+In many communities, law enforcement officers have neither adequate training, nor the appropriate resources, to effectively respond to people in crisis.
+They also too often have few options of where to take someone in crisis other than jail or the emergency department.

-To respond to these challenges, and with the support of JMHCP, many law enforcement agencies have begun to partner with their behavioral health providers to build collaborative responses that provide alternatives to arrest, increase connections to resources, reduce repeat encounters, and minimize use of force in encounters with people with mental health needs.
+To respond to these challenges, the Bureau of Justice Assistance added the Connect and Protect grant track to its existing JMHCP awards to ensure that law enforcement agencies had ample opportunity to receive funding that would aid and encourage collaborations with mental health and other community providers.
+With the support of Connect and Protect, many law enforcement agencies are now partnering with their behavioral health counterparts to build collaborative responses that provide alternatives to arrest, increase connections to resources, reduce repeat encounters, and minimize use of force in encounters with people with mental health needs and intellectual and developmental disabilities.

 Law Enforcement-Mental Health Learning Sites